top of page

 I love working at Gunners Barracks.

-Not only is it close to home for me but for whatever reason, every wedding I do there feels like the aura & energy dial is turned up to 100!
+Not only is it close to home for me, but for whatever reason, every wedding I do there feels like the aura and energy dial has been turned up to 100.

-The sandstone courtyard area is stunning and creates this super energetic atmosphere because of its intimate layout.
-Some of my all time favourite ceremonies have been hosted in this courtyard and I think a big part of that has to do with the intimate (yet still very large) setting.
+The sandstone courtyard is stunning and creates this wonderfully energetic atmosphere thanks to its intimate layout.
+Some of my all-time favourite ceremonies have been hosted here, and I think a big part of that comes down to the fact that it feels intimate without ever feeling cramped.

-Then there's the view... it really doesn't get any better than that for harbour views.
-The Harbourview Lawn and Harbour Terrace have the most ridiculously stunning view!
-What stands out to me though, is that all these spots are right beside each other, making the flow of the day super easy and comfy for guests.
-The staff there are always amazing and willing to go above and beyond for everyone and the food (particularly the canapés) are to die for!
+It really doesn't get much better than this for harbour views.
+The Harbourview Lawn and Harbour Terrace have ridiculously stunning outlooks, and what really stands out to me is that all of these spaces are right beside each other.
+That makes the flow of the day super easy and comfortable for guests.

-Pro tip: If you're looking for a lunchtime wedding & reception then Gunners Barracks is the place!
+Pro Tip: I've done a number of lunchtime weddings here too and they're always a hit!
+If you’re looking for a lunchtime wedding and reception, Gunners Barracks is the place!

 Sergeants Mess